ujwalgadiraju/ujwalgadiraju.github.io/blog.md

 - [The Role of Anthropomorphic Visual Cues in Human Interactions with Conversational Agents](https://ujwalgadiraju.com/Publications/HCOMP2021d.pdf): Emilija Zlatkute, Sihang Qiu, Jie Yang, Ujwal Gadiraju

 With the increase of anthropomorphic conversational agents across several domains, research on the effects of anthropomorphism in conversational agents is also on the rise.
 However, prior studies present conflicting results and little is currently understood about how anthropomorphism can influence end user perception of conversational agents.
-This work-in-progress paper, led by [Emilija](https://www.linkedin.com/in/emilija-zlatkute/) while she was carrying out a Bachelor's project with us at [WIS](https://www.wis.ewi.tudelft.nl), attempts to contribute towards filling this gap by analysing whether anthropomorphic visual cues used in conversational agents have an effect on the trust and satisfaction of users.
+This work-in-progress paper, led by [Emilija](https://www.linkedin.com/in/emilija-zlatkute/) while she was carrying out her Bachelor's thesis project with us at [WIS](https://www.wis.ewi.tudelft.nl), attempts to contribute towards filling this gap by analysing whether anthropomorphic visual cues used in conversational agents have an effect on the trust and satisfaction of users.

 ![](https://media.istockphoto.com/photos/funny-pumpkins-with-faces-on-pastel-blue-background-with-copy-space-picture-id1271779055?b=1&k=20&m=1271779055&s=170667a&w=0&h=pOnRm-lq3kdjgdDd1LYUhiUseG2FKzW9rulko5YI8f8=)